 4. Consider hybrid performance events that include live performance, recorded songs and video: 2020 surely taught us a thing or two about online learning and there’s no doubt hybrid learning modes will stick around forever.
 Embrace technology and include alternative modes of “performance” - such as recording a set of songs, video streaming and video recordings.
 Just remember to check for copyright and music licensing requirements!

 At the end of the day, a recital or performance isn’t meant to be a source of stress, but rather a fun experience for you and your students.
-Understand that things will go wrong, some things are out of your control and then roll with the punches, have a glass of wine and enjoy the show!
+Understand that things will go wrong, some things are out of your control and then roll with the punches and enjoy the show!

 About the author